Afe Adogame

 University of Cape Town

-Henrietta Nyamnjoh is a researcher with the South-South Migration, Inequality and Development Hub at the University of Cape Town.
-She holds an MPhil degree in African Studies/Development Studies and Doctor of Philosophy both from Leiden University.
+Henrietta Nyamnjoh is currently a researcher with the Migration and Mobility Hub at the University of Cape Town.
+Prior to this, she was a researcher with the South-South Migration, Inequality and Development (MIDEQ – www.mideq.org).
 Her research within the hub focuses on Childhood migration and Inequalities, to understand the levels of inequality faced by unaccompanied Ethiopian Children during their migration journey and in the host country.
-She has researched extensively on female migrants and recently completed a study titled ‘Migrant Margins: City-Making Across Durable Borders’ which explores the everyday lives of Congolese women.
-Before this, she also did more research on childhood, focusing on the left-behind children of Cameroonian economic migrants in Cape Town.
+She holds an MPhil degree in African Studies/Development Studies and a Doctor of Philosophy, both from Leiden University.
+She has researched extensively on female migrants and on childhood, focusing on the left-behind children of Cameroonian economic migrants in Cape Town.
 Her research interests include migration and mobility, transnational studies, and migration and health.
 Additionally, she is also interested in understanding religion in the context of migration.
-Henrietta has researched and published widely on migration, transnational studies, migrants’ economy and everyday lives, food and migration, religion in the context of migration and Hometown associations.
+Henrietta has researched and published widely on migration, transnational studies, migrants’ economy and everyday lives, food and migration, religion in the context of migration, and Hometown associations.

 Stephen Del Rosso (ex-officio)